 Igor Jurisica, Ph.D.

-Dr. Jurisica's research focuses on integrative computational biology and the representation, analysis and visualization of high-dimensional data to identify prognostic/predictive signatures, drug mechanism of action and in silico re-positioning of drugs.
-Interests include comparative analysis for mining different integrated data sets (e.g., protein-protein interactions, high-dimensional cancer data, and high-throughput screens for protein crystallization).
-For more information on Dr. Jurisica's lab: http://www.cs.toronto.edu/~juris
+Dr. Jurisica's research focuses on integrative computational biology in the context of chronic diseases, alternative treatments and prevention.
+This involves representation, analysis and visualization of high-dimensional data to identify prognostic/predictive signatures, drug mechanism of action and in silico re-positioning of drugs.
+Interests include comparative analysis for mining different integrated data sets (e.g., protein-protein interactions, high-dimensional cancer data, life style measures, and high-throughput screens for protein crystallization).
+For more information on Dr. Jurisica's lab: https://www.cs.toronto.edu/~juris/

 Christian Cumbaa, M. Math